Where are the friend all and rules page?

 Does this game have any special features that might be interesting or deal breaking?

 We don't move in real time.
 I know that's a :( for a lot of people.
 We can't write as much as we'd like moving real time though, so we roll with a more flexible timeflow.
-We have optional random pairings/random events that you can sign up for.
+We have optional random pairings and optional events that you can sign up for.
 It's two different things.
-There's a regular pairing lottery where all characters who opted in are paired with each other for a scene, and there's a second option where you receive random event prompts.
+There's a regular pairing lottery where all characters who opted in are paired with each other for a scene, and there's a second option where you can sign up for the events posted on the calendar.
 This can be anything from a burst pipe in their basement to a temporary forcefield trapping them in their house to an infestation of squirrels in their attic to an alien hanging around and peeking in their windows.
-These are less regular and will usually impact only one or two characters at a time.
-You are welcome to decline it if you aren't interested, and I'll pass it along to the next volunteer.

 Can I have some random weird thing happen to my character that I think up and don't tell you about?